eguidotti/torchabc/README.md

 # TorchABC

 `TorchABC` is a minimal abstract class for training, evaluation, and inference of pytorch models that helps you keep your code organized.
-It depends on [`torch`](https://pypi.org/project/torch/) only and it consists of a simple seld-contained [file](https://github.com/eguidotti/torchabc/blob/main/torchabc/__init__.py).
+It depends on [`torch`](https://pypi.org/project/torch/) only and it consists of a simple self-contained [file](https://github.com/eguidotti/torchabc/blob/main/torchabc/__init__.py).

 ## Workflow

 ![diagram](https://github.com/user-attachments/assets/f3eac7aa-6a39-4a93-887c-7b7f8ac5f0f4)

 `TorchABC` implements the workflow illustrated above.
-The workflow begins with raw **DATA**, which undergo a **preprocess** step.
+The workflow begins with raw **DATA**, which undergoes a **preprocess** step.
 This preprocessing step transforms the raw data into **INPUT** features and their corresponding **TARGET** labels.

 Next, the individual **INPUT** samples are grouped into batches called **INPUTS** using a **collate** function.
 Similarly, the **TARGET** labels are batched into **TARGETS**.
 The **INPUTS** are then fed into the neural **network**, which produces **OUTPUTS**.

 The **OUTPUTS** of the network are compared to the **TARGETS** using a **LOSS** function.
-The calculated loss quantifies the error between the model's predictions and the true targets.
-This **LOSS** is then used by the **optimizer / scheduler** to update the parameters of the **network** in a way that minimizes the loss.
-The optimizer dictates how the parameters are adjusted, while the scheduler can dynamically adjust the learning rate of the optimizer during training.
+The calculated loss quantifies the error between the model's predictions and the actual targets.
+This **LOSS** is then used by the **optimizer / scheduler** to update the parameters of the **network** to minimize the loss.
+The optimizer controls how the parameters are adjusted, while the scheduler can dynamically change the learning rate of the optimizer during training.

 Finally, the raw **OUTPUTS** from the network undergo a **postprocess** step to generate the final **PREDICTIONS**.
 This could involve converting probabilities to class labels, applying thresholds, or other task-specific transformations.